marianomds/EECE5698/README.md

 # EECE5698

-Projects for EECE5698: Reinforcement Learning
+Solutions to Projects for the course "EECE5698: Reinforcement Learning", Spring 2022 at Northeastern University.

+- Project 1: Multi-Armed Bandit
+- Project 2: Dynamic Programming